-An advanced study and practical application of acting methods and techniques.
-Course requirements include performances by the student of a series of prepared scenes rehearsed and memorized outside of class.
-Prerequisite: THE156 or permission of the instructor.
+The study and application of improvisational methods and Meisner techniques.
+Course requirements include the performance by students in a series of improvisational forms.
+Prerequisite: THE 156 or permission of the instructor.

-357 Scene Design [ 3 SH ]
+[3 SH] 357 Scene Design

 A study of the fundamental techniques and philosophies of scene design.
 Course requirements include drafting of and research for a play selected by the instructor.
-Prerequisite: THE257 or permission of the instructor.
+Prerequisite: THE 257 or permission of the instructor.

-358 Directing I [ 3 SH ]
+358 Directing I

 A study of fundamentals of directing for the stage.
 Course requirements include in-class staged scenes and the production of a one-act play directed by the student.
-Prerequisites: THE150 or 371, and permission of the instructor.
+Prerequisites: THE 150 or 371, and permission of the instructor.